apache/sling-whiteboard/org.apache.sling.graphql.samples.website/README.md

 A website with rich navigation is implemented with server-side GraphQL queries and client-side Handlebars templates for HTML rendering.

-http://localhost:8080/content/graphql-website-demo.html is the entry point, after starting this as described below.
+http://localhost:8080/content/articles is the entry point, after starting this as described below.

-The rendering is based on JSON content that's aggregated server-side using GraphQL queries to provide all the page content, navigation etc. in a single request.
-Add `.json` to any demo website URL to see that.
+The articles and some navigation pages are rendered using server-side Handlebars templates, which retrieve the aggregated JSON content of the current page by making an internal request to the current path with a `.json` extension.

+That aggregated JSON content is retrieved using server-side GraphQL queries so that a single request provides all the page content and navigation.

+Those `.json` URLs are also accessible from the outside if client-side rendering is preferred.

+As a next step, to demonstrate "universal querying and rendering" the plan is to implement a small single-page application for content browsing, using client-side GraphQL queries and client-side Handlebars templates.

-This is just an initial prototype.
-As a next step I'd like to render the article pages using server-side Handlebars templates and implement a few single-page applications for search and browsing.
-While keeping the articles rendering server-side (so that they make sense for Web search engines for example) and ideally using the same languages (GraphQL and Handlebars) either server- or client-side.
+With this we'll get the best of both worlds: server-side queries and rendering for the article pages (so that they make sense for Web search engines for example) and client-side queries and rendering for the single-page applications that our website needs.

+Using GraphQL and Handlebars in both cases, with a small quantity simple Java code to implement the content querying and aggregation code.

 ## Client-side GraphQL queries